gnolang/gno/docs/how-to-guides/creating-dao.md

 }
 ```

-We also need to expose the DAO methods in the realm
+We also need to expose the DAO methods in the realm.

 ```go
 func init() {